gjeanmart/greg.jeanmart.me/source/_posts/toward-fintech-powered-by-blockchain.md

 One of the most important breakthrough of FinTechs is mobile banking, there has been a large number of challenger banks emerging globally and offering decent experience more adapted to millennials habits in comparaison to legacy banks.

-Another important point is that FinTechs took one of the successful recipes of modern Web: rather than building from scratch complex systems in a closed environment, they built opened systems (generally known as API or SaaS) abstracting some services and allowing other businesses to benefit from it in exchange of a subscription fee.
+Another important improvement is that FinTechs took one of the successful recipes of modern Web: rather than building from scratch complex systems in a closed environment, they built opened systems (generally known as API or SaaS) abstracting some services and allowing other businesses to benefit from it in exchange of a subscription fee.
 Why this is a big deal, because it allows startups to build faster and focus on their core idea, this is similar to how the Cloud Computing (AWS, GoogleCloud, etc.) abstracted the concept of server, the cloud provider gives you access to a "virtual" service while taking care of the maintenance of this service in exchange of a fee generally proportional to the usage.
 Here, this is the same thing, some FinTechs are focusing exclusively on giving you access to highly reliable backend services (for payments, core banking APIs, regulatory software) creating a connected ecosystem made by many actors in the sector so you can develop faster by composing those services together.

 I'd like to share two concrete examples of opened financial systems being largely used in the EU and USA:
 - **Open-Banking:** Traditional banks are trying (or being forced) to catch up with the technological bus and they started to open up their systems to external applications (through APIs to retrieve account information and initiate payments).
 An Open-Banking platform represents a SaaS that aggregates connections with as many banks as possible in order to offer a single endpoint to access data from hundreds of banks and financial institutions.
 So it doesn't matter if your end-user has a bank account with Barclay, Lloyds or Revolut, the OpenBanking software abstracts these connections to you and connect your application to your user's bank account.